syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ## Axis labels customization

-### LabelIntersectAction
+### Customizing the labels when intersecting with other labels

-The HeatMap component provides an option to handle the axis labels when the labels intersects with each other by using the [labelIntersectAction](../api/heatmap/axisModel/#labelintersectaction) property.
-The following options are available in the `labelIntersectAction` property.
+When the axis labels intersect, [labelIntersectAction](../api/heatmap/axisModel/#labelintersectaction) property is used to handle the intersection.
+The `labelIntersectAction` property can take the following values.

-* None - It specifies that no action is taken, when the axis labels intersect.
+* **None** - It specifies that no action is taken, when the axis labels intersect.
-* Trim - It specifies to trim the axis labels when they intersect.
+* **Trim** - It specifies to trim the axis labels when they intersect.
-* Rotate45 - It specifies to rotate the axis labels when they intersect.
+* **Rotate45** - When the axis labels intersect, they are rotated to 45 degrees.
-* MultipleRows - It specifies to show all the axis labels as multiple rows when they intersect.
+* **MultipleRows** - It specifies to show all the axis labels as multiple rows when they intersect.

 The below example demonstrates to trim the axis labels by using the `labelIntersectAction` property.